A purple question mark on a peach-colored background

 Unfortunately, chlamydia isn't like chickenpox.
 You're not immune to it once you get it.
 You can get reinfected once your initial infection clears up or at any time in the future, so it's best to take precautions like these when having sex to avoid reinfection or getting other STDs:

-• If you have chlamydia, don't have sex until your symptoms clear up and you get the okay from your doctor
+• If you have chlamydia, don't have sex until your symptoms clear up and you get the okay from your provider

 • Use condoms when having sex to protect you from STD transmission